fusion809/fusion809.github.io-old2/_posts/DE/07-enlightenment.md

 * {% include Search/opensuse.md package="enlightenment" %}
 * {% include Search/sabayon.md package="x11-wm/enlightenment" %}

+on Gentoo and Sabayon the E16 package is installed by default, when Enlightenment is installed.
+So to install E17 you must replaced `x11-wm/enlightenment` in the above commands with `x11-wm/enlightenment:0.17`.

 ### Ratings
 * **Availability**: 8.
 Very easy to obtain on most distributions.
 * **Beginner-friendliness**: 8.